PRINCIPAL ACTIVITIES OF THE COMPANY

 - Ms Nomagugu Mtetwa resigned as an independent non-executive director with effect from 31 August 2019;

-- Ms Ndumi Medupe resigned as an independent non-executive director with effect from the conclusion of the Group's annual general meeting (on or about 14 November 2019);
+- Ms Ndumi Medupe resigned as an independent non-executive director with effect from 14 November 2019;

 - Ms Zizipho Nyanga was appointed as an independent non-executive director with effect from 1 June 2019, and subsequently resigned with effect from 25 March 2020; and

-In accordance with the Company's Memorandum of Incorporation, Mr G A M Ravazzotti, Ms S M du Toit and Mr S G Pretorius and Ms N P Khoza retire by rotation, and being eligible, offer themselves for re-election at the forthcoming annual general meeting ("AGM").
-Further, in accordance with the Company's Memorandum of Incorporation, the appointment of Ms I Z Nyanga as director of the Company is to be confirmed at the forthcoming AGM.
+In accordance with the Company's MOI, Mr G A M Ravazzotti, Ms S M du Toit, Mr S G Pretorius and Ms N P Khoza retire by rotation, and being eligible, offer themselves for re-election at the forthcoming AGM.
+Further, in accordance with the Company's MOI, the appointment of Mr I N Malevu as director of the Company is to be confirmed at the forthcoming AGM.